GillesArcas/numsed/README.md

 `filename` is a collection of scripts if ended with `.suite.py`.
 Several python scripts are contained in the same file, separated by a comment with at least two dashes (`# ---`).
 In that case, the action is applied separately to each script in the collection.

-`filename` can be the name of directory.
+`filename` can be the name of a directory.
 In that case, the action is applied to each python script in this directory.

 ###### Action parameter